 - specialized research supplier firms

 - social service agencies

-Our extensive network of alumni, companies and industry associations makes it possible for us to support students in securing an internship connected to their program outcomes.
-Students will be competitive for internship opportunities through coaching and support on developing effective resumes, cover letters, portfolios and interviewing skills.
+- Our extensive network of alumni, companies and industry associations makes it possible for us to support students in securing a co-op opportunity connected to their program outcomes.
+Students will be competing for co-op opportunities through coaching and support on developing effective resumes, cover letters, portfolios and interviewing skills.